MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app.md

 ---
-title: Deploy a simple Flask or FastAPI web app as a container in Azure Container Apps
+title: Deploy a Flask or FastAPI web app as a container in Azure Container Apps
-description: An overview of how to create and deploy a containerized Python web app (Flask or FastAPI) on Azure Container Apps. ms.topic: conceptual ms.date: 04/05/2024 ms.custom: devx-track-python
+description: An overview of how to create and deploy a containerized Python web app (Flask or FastAPI) on Azure Container Apps. ms.topic: conceptual ms.date: 04/05/2023 ms.custom: devx-track-python
 ---

-# Deploy a simple Flask or FastPI web app on Azure Container Apps
+# Deploy a Flask or FastPI web app on Azure Container Apps

 This tutorial shows you how to containerize a Python Flask or FastAPI web app and deploy it to Azure.
 The single container web app is hosted in [Azure Container Apps][1].